 Dave encourages long-term investing.
-In order to play the long con, you have to tune out a lot of the coverage about the stock market and the economy.
-Good news doesn’t sell as well as doom and gloom, and if you jump every time you hear scary economic news, you will never be a successful investor.
+To play the long con, you must tune out much of the coverage about the stock market and the economy.
+The good news doesn’t sell as well as doom and gloom, and if you jump every time you hear scary economic word, you will never be a successful investor.

 An ELP is an endorsed local provider.
 This is a financial advisor.
-Dave can recommend one to you virtually anywhere in the country.
+Dave can recommend financial planners to you virtually anywhere in the country.
 And Dave makes a pretty good living doing that.
 For each referral, he makes $80.
+He sells financial services.

 Dave recommends getting a recommendation for an advisor from family and friends.
 That’s great!
 I hear Bernie Madoff got a lot of clients via word of mouth.
 He suggests making sure the advisor has the appropriate credentialing and certification.
 But what do you know about that?
 I mean, this little PDF is less than 20 pages.
 You’d think he could have thrown a few acronyms in there to give you a hint.

 But he hasn’t taught you anything about investing.
-So how would you know a good one from a bad one?
-He seems to think using one of his ELP’s takes care of that.
+So how would you know a good financial planner from a bad one?
+He seems to think using one of his ELPs takes care of that.
 But how well are they vetted?
-You don’t know.
-If you don’t know anything about investing, you won’t know a good advisor from a bad one and you won’t know if an advisor is flat out ripping you off either.

-His tips on avoiding fraud basically just reiterate what he wrote about choosing an advisor.
+His tips on avoiding fraud reiterate what he wrote about choosing an advisor.
 Ask questions.
-Well, if you don’t know anything about investing you won’t know what questions to ask, and even if you googled a couple, you wouldn’t understand the answers or know if they were true or not.
+If you don’t know anything about investing, you won’t know what questions to ask.
+Even if you googled a couple, you wouldn’t understand the answers or see if they were true.

-No one will ever care more about your money than you and an advisor is not going to do anything for you that you can’t do for yourself for free, with a bit of education.
+No one will ever care more about your money than you, and an advisor will not do anything for you that you can’t do for yourself for free with a bit of education.
 Okay, not all of us love dealing with money.

 In that case, you might choose to hire an advisor.
-But you still need to understand investing so you can choose a good one and make sure they aren’t ripping you off and charging you outrageous fees.
+But you still need to understand investing to choose a good one and ensure they aren’t ripping you off and charging you outrageous fees.

-Part of Dave’s investment strategy is to invest in your employer sponsored 401k.
-And we agree with that, especially if your plan offers matching.
+Part of Dave’s investment strategy is to invest in your employer-sponsored 401k.
+And we agree with that, especially if your plan offers to match.
 That is free money!
 It’s also an easy way to invest because it’s automated.
 The money is deducted from your paycheck before you even see it.
-And what you don’t see, you can’t spend.
+And what you don’t know, you can’t spend.

 But before you invest in a 401k, Dave wants you to complete his baby steps 1-3.
 They are: